baumicon/warden-jwt_auth/README.md

 **Important**: You are encouraged to delimit your regular expression with `^` and `$` to avoid unintentional matches.

-Tokens will be returned in the `Authorization` response header, with format `Bearer #{token}`.
+Tokens will be returned in the `X-Authorization` response header, with format `Bearer #{token}`.

 ### Requests authentication

-Once you have a valid token, you can authenticate following requests providing the token in the `Authorization` request header, with format `Bearer #{token}`.
+Once you have a valid token, you can authenticate following requests providing the token in the `X-Authorization` request header, with format `Bearer #{token}`.

 ### Revocation configuration